Why Are There So Many ACL Knee Injuries Skiing?

 Of course, not everyone follows the DIN rules.
 Some will cautiously use a lower DIN setting so their bindings release quicker thus risking unnecessary but usually less catastrophic falls.
 A few extreme freeriders will crank up their settings so high that their skis won't come off at all, ironically for their own safety - for instance, when in no-fall terrain.

-THE ONLY SKI BINDING FOR KNEES
+SKI BINDINGS FOR KNEES

 Significantly there have been few changes to the design of alpine ski bindings although touring bindings have been revolutionised over the past few years thanks to necessity being the mother of the invention of lateral toe release mechanisms for pin bindings

-There is currently only one alpine ski binding on the market specifically designed to protect the knees.
+Until recently there was only one alpine ski binding on the market specifically designed to protect the knees.
 In 2009, KneeBinding of Stowe patented their third release mechanism specifically designed to react to the forces known to cause most knee injuries in skiing and to release before those forces can damage the knee.

-This is the only binding to offer protection against soft tissue knee injuries.
+This was the only binding to offer protection against soft tissue knee injuries.
 Two independent studies involving 1600 participants at 13 ski resorts over three season compared ski-related knee injury rates for resort employees skiing on these bindings to traditional release alpine bindings.
 KneeBindings reduced the risk of all ski-related knee injuries by 75 percent compared to all others.

 This is mainly because 'powder' is not always the true definition for the snow state in the backcountry or off piste.
 Powder can be condensed to feel like skiing in setting concrete.
 It can also change in a blink of an eye or start of a turn, according to the sun and wind effect plus the slope aspect and incline, so you can be skiing heavenly powder one minute and heavy sludge the next, a recipe for disaster for expert backcountry skiers let alone off piste intermediates.